< Back to Blog Home Page

 How to Implement MLOps Onboarding

 Effective MLOps onboarding is hands-on and project-based, moving beyond theoretical documentation to practical application.
-The goal is for the new hire to confidently navigate the entire model lifecycle within their first few weeks.
+The goal is for the new hire to confidently manage the entire model lifecycle within their first few weeks.

 • Hands-on Workshops: Dedicate a session to walk through the MLOps stack.
 Have the new hire log a dummy experiment in MLflow or Comet, register a pre-trained model in the model registry (like Databricks Model Registry), and trigger a staging deployment pipeline using Jenkins or GitHub Actions.